 Karen Chenausky, PhD, CCC-SLP

-Prior to coming to the SFDL, Karen worked as a speech scientist at Speech Technology and Applied Research Corp. in Lexington, MA, performing acoustic analyses on typical speech, accented speech, dysarthric speech, and baby babbles.
-She has also worked clinical in private practice and for local school districts as a speech pathologist, running social skills groups for verbal children with autism and related disorders.
+Dr. Chenausky has worked as a speech scientist performing acoustic analyses of typical, accented, dysarthric, and developing speech.
+She has also worked clinically in private practice and for local school districts as a speech pathologist, running social skills groups with verbal children and teens with autism and related disorders.